harshalsabale/URL-Shortner/README.md

 This Calculation tells that we will need at least 7 characters in the short URL to uniquely represent 63.07 Billion requests.

-So, we have answer to all the important questions to proceed with Design & Development.
+So, we have answer to all the important questions, let's jump to High level design.
+First thing to decide is how user is going to interact with the system.
+It could be API or UI.
+For scope of this project, we will go by APIs.
+These APIs can be used to send the request from the UI.
+Next Question, What are those API(s)?
+There are two processes which needs APIs
+1. Create a Short URL for the URL provided by the User.
+(Let's call it as shortner Service for simplicity.)
+2. Redirecting to Original URL when short URL is provided by the User.
+(Let's call it as Extractor Service for simplicity.)

 ## Getting Started